top of page

 Then in the last section of the prayer journal, there is space to record what God is speaking to you through our bible verses today, Revelation 21:3.

-Scripture Prayer
+Scripture Prayer Dwell with God

 We are called to pray without ceasing.
 That means we can talk with God at any time and in any place.
 This is a great way to practice the presence of God.
 Praying scripture is a powerful way to pray so join me in praying Revelation 21:3.

 Father, thank you for loving me so much that you desire to make Your dwelling place in me.
 You have promised to never leave me or forsake me.
 Show me immediately if I ever grieve the Holy Spirit.
 Forgive me for the times that I have said or done something that made me unclean.
-Help me to remember that You dwell in me and that my body is the santuary of the Holy Spirit that lives in me.
+Help me to remember that You dwell in me and that my body is the sanctuary of the Holy Spirit that lives in me.
 Amen.

 Connect: Join me on Facebook and Instagram for daily encouragement.
 If you have enjoyed this devotional, share with Facebook using the button below or pin the graphic above to Pinterest.
 Help me spread God's joy to everyone!
 If you would like to have more fellowship with a wonderful bunch of faith-filled women, come over to our Facebook Group, Restoring Beauty For Ashes.